CBI hired 'toxic' staff and failed to sack offenders

 - Failed to properly integrate new staff

+There has been a mass exodus of CBI members, with a number of household names including John Lewis, BMW, Virgin Media O2, insurers Aviva, Zurich and Phoenix Group, banking firm Natwest, credit card company Mastercard; B&Q owner Kingfisher and media firm ITV all quitting the group.

+The government had already decided to pause any activity with the lobby group, but on Monday, Chancellor Jeremy Hunt said there was "no point" engaging with the CBI when its own members had deserted them.

-Brian McBride, president of the CBI, said he wanted to give members a reasons to consider trusting the lobby group again.
+Mr McBride said he wanted to give members a reasons to consider trusting the lobby group again.

 But said: "Whether that is possible, I simply don't know."